GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *Property*](./images/Metaclass_Property.png)

 A *Property* is an instance of a PropertyClass and is used to store a concrete data value in SpecIF.
-SpecIF allows, that a property value can be a simple string value, a collection of LanguageValue elements for multi-language data or an array of values.
-Arrays can be a collection of simple string values or a collection of LanguagValue elements.
+Each Property in SpecIF is defined as an array of values.
+The attribute *isMultiple* in the PropertyClass specifies if a property value is an array or a single value.

+If isMultiple is set to false and the propery attribute values contains more than one value, only the first value shall be used and all other array elements shall be ignored!

+Depending on the DataTyoe, that is used as for definition of the PropertyClass, the each value of the value is an array of MultilanguegeText for textual content or a string for all other contents (numbers).

 A Property has the following attributes:

+* *id: string* - A unique identifier for the Property.
-* *value* - The value of the property to store the property data.
+* *values* - The values of the property to store the property data (multiple or single values).
 * *class* - A reference to the PropertyClass element defining the Property type.

 ### Resource